rojasneva/custom_license_plate_frame/README.md

 # custom_license_plate_frame

-Create a custom license plate frame
+Uses [OpenSCAD][https://www.openscad.org/index.html] to create a custom license plate frame which can be 3D printed